jtfell/blog/posts/2019-11-03-Bull-and-Lamb.markdown

 technical decision for the project while Lamb would be easier to hire for and had some support from others on the team.

-This a common scenario and I wonder how this decision should really be made.
-Should we take on the risk of being technologically unexceptional or risk extra difficultly in hiring and upskilling.
+So should we take on the risk of being technologically unexceptional or risk extra difficultly in hiring and upskilling?

 We could be grappling with an untethered Bull, unable to wield its power and petrifying new hires with its raw strength.
 But is that better than being stuck with an uncomplicated